Shah accuses Uddhav of betraying BJP for CM's post after 2019 Maha polls; slams Rahul for remarks abroad | Politics

 Thackeray had received flak for not going to office during the COVID-19 pandemic.
 In his revised autobiography released last month, NCP president Sharad Pawar said although the middle class liked Thackeray's Facebook Live during the COVID-19 pandemic, him going to Mantralaya (the state secretariat) just twice was difficult to fathom.

-Shah said four generations of the Gandhis could not achieve what Modi did in nine years.
+Shah said four generations of the Congress could not achieve what Modi did in nine years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)